 Students’ involvement in Physical Education ranges from individual, non-competitive movement activities through to competitive team games.
 We want all students to develop physical literacy, which involves improving physical skills and fitness, understanding attitudes and emotions that motivate them to be active, knowledge and understanding of how, why and when they move and exhibiting the social skills to be active with others.

 Emphasis in Physical Education is placed upon students developing fundamental motor skills (FMS) and game sense to improve individual and team performance.
 Students’ progress from the development of FMS to the performance of complex movement patterns that form part of team games.
-They learn how developing physical capacity in areas such as strength, flexibility and endurance is related to both fitness and physical performance.
+They learn how developing physical capacity in areas such as strength, flexibility and endurance is related to both fitness and physical ability.
 Students’ progress from learning simple rules and procedures to enable them to participate in movement and physical activity safely, to using more complex equipment confidently, co-operating with their peers and creatively developing their own rules and games.

 Programs include: